Content from Introduction to OpenRefine

 3. OpenRefine will replay the exact same steps on the new dataset.

-This feature is especially powerful in humanities research, where transparency and reproducibility are essential.
+This feature is especially powerful in research, where transparency and reproducibility are essential.
 Instead of describing vaguely what was done, we can share the precise workflow that produced our dataset.
 Other researchers can review it, replicate it, or adapt it to their own data.

 Callout

-Callout: Workflows as Reusable Recipes
+Workflows as Reusable Recipes

 Think of Undo/Redo export files as recipes.
 Just like a recipe tells you how to combine ingredients to bake a cake, an OpenRefine workflow tells you how to transform raw data into a cleaned dataset.
 If you don’t like the taste, you can always tweak the recipe.